-If you don’t know about underexposing and why we might want to expose for highlights, have a read of this blog post.
+If you don’t know about underexposing and why we might want to expose for highlights, have a read of

 I wrote back to Janine’s question to help her solve this situation, and I wanted to share the information with you.